nanovms/ops-documentation/benchmarking.md

  }
 ```

-For now Nanos does not support direct io so you'll need to set
-'direct=0'.
 A sample config might look like so:

 ```
 :~/$ cat testnew.fio